Protective Order Hearings

 - You could be subject to deportation or your application for citizenship would be affected;

-- A professional licenses may be affected especially for nurses or health care professionals, law enforcement officers, members of the military, lawyers or law school students, and licensed child care providers;
+- A professional license may be affected especially for nurses or health care professionals, law enforcement officers, members of the military, lawyers or law school students, and licensed child care providers;

-- Your employment applications may be affected, especially for job that require a background check, or the possession of a firearm;
+- Your employment applications may be affected, especially for any job that requires a background check, or the possession of a firearm;

 - Your application for housing may be affected;